google/WebFundamentals/src/content/en/tools/chrome-devtools/network/reference.md

 * **Stalled**.
 The request could be stalled for any of the reasons described in **Queueing**.
 * **DNS Lookup**.
 The browser is resolving the request's IP address.
+* **Initial connection**.
+The browser is establishing a connection, including TCP handshakes/retries and negotiating an SSL.
 * **Proxy negotiation**.
 The browser is negotiating the request with a [proxy server](https://en.wikipedia.org/wiki/Proxy_server).
 * **Request sent**.
 The request is being sent.